senadhi-Thimanya/image-classification-neural-network-model/README.md

 - `app.py`: Streamlit web app script for deploying the model.
 - `requirements.txt`: Requirements to install when running the Streamlit web app.
 - `.env`: Add the huggingface access token.
-- `image_classifier.keras`: Saved trained model file (not included in repo; download from huggingface).
+- `image_classifier.keras`: Saved trained model file.
 - `fruits_vegetables/`: Dataset folder (not included in repo; download separately).
 - `.venv/`: Python kernel environment for the jupyter notebooks to run (not included in the repo; create seperately.)
 - `model-to-hf.py`: Python file used to pass the model to huggingface.